 In order to be legally married, you will have to be married by someone on the Register of Solemnisers.
 If you hire a celebrant who is not registered, it won’t be legal.
 So you will need to have a separate legal ceremony.

 Where to begin: Wedding Celebrants, Ministers and Solemnisers for Your Irish Wedding

 Provide notification of marriage

-You’ll need to book an appointment to do so, which can be done over the phone.
+You’ll need to book an appointment to do so, which can be done online or over the phone.
 All you need to do is contact a civil registration service.
 We recommend doing this as far in advance as possible.
 The waiting times vary throughout the year and from region to region.
 This process needs to happen three months before your wedding.
 So, if you are getting married on 1 August, you can schedule your appointment NOW for 1 May, so that you’ll have three months between your appointment and your wedding day.

 What happens at the appointment

 Once you’ve made your appointment, you will go in and meet the registrar as a couple.
 There is a specific list of documents you’ll need to take with you (see below).
 While you’re there, you will sign a declaration which states that you don’t know of any legal reason why the marriage can’t happen.
 You’ll then receive a marriage registration form, sometimes called a marriage license.

 Aside from the documents in the list below, you will also need to provide wedding ceremony details.
 You’ll need information about the type of service you are having, the name and address of your proposed venue, the names and dates of birth of both witnesses, and the name of your registered solemniser.

 If everything is in order, you will get your marriage registration form.
 It’s valid for 6 months from the date you intend to get married.

 Both of you will need to bring along a valid photo ID and a photocopy of the photo page of one of the following: